 We might be a little biased because Jeremy grew up in Morro Bay, but we LOVE visiting this beautiful, quirky little town.

-From the giant Morro Rock in the center of the harbor to the resident seals, sea lions, and otters, to the picturesque Embarcadero with its fresh seafood restaurants overlooking the ocean, Morro Bay is a quintessential California central coast town and makes a great home base for exploring the surrounding area, such as nearby San Luis Obispo or the wine country of Paso Robles.
+From the giant Morro Rock in the center of the harbor to the resident seals, sea lions, and otters, to the picturesque Embarcadero with its fresh seafood restaurants overlooking the ocean, Morro Bay is a quintessential California central coast town.

 - Head to Windows on the Water for fine dining and a romantic sunset dinner overlooking the harbor and iconic Morro Rock.